Operations Research II (IE323) Course Detail

 Course Assistants

-Course Objectives Students should have the ability to model and solve real life problems using operations research techniques and be able to analyze results obtained with such models.
-Student should understand the different types of models, such as deterministic vs. stochastic.
-Students should be able to use software to solve such models.
+Course Objectives This course aims to ensure that students should have the ability to model and solve real-life problems using operations research techniques and be able to analyze results obtained with such models.
+Students are expected to understand the different types of models such as deterministic, stochastic, etc. and to be able to use computer programs to solve such models.

 Course Learning Outcomes The students who succeeded in this course;

-• Students will be able to demonstrate an understanding of the operations research modeling approaches and techniques.
+• Will be able to demonstrate an understanding of the operations research modeling approaches and techniques.

-• Students will be able to identify and formulate Integer Programming and Network problems; select and implement appropriate solution techniques.
+• Will be able to identify and formulate Integer Programming and Network problems; select and implement appropriate solution techniques.

-• Students will be able to develop and solve Integer Programming models using appropriate software packages.
+• Will be able to develop and solve Integer Programming models using appropriate software packages.

-• Students will be able to demonstrate an understanding of the Project Management concept and techniques.
+• Will be able to demonstrate an understanding of the Project Management concept and techniques.

 Course Content Modeling with integer variables; network models: model formulation, minimal spanning tree, shortest path, maximal flow problems, critical path method and program evaluation review techniques; nonlinear programming.